-Figure B18 to Figure B20 explores the cross-sectional implication of a shock to base metals.
+Figure B19 to Figure B21 explores the cross-sectional implication of a shock to base metals.
 While patterns are qualitatively similar, they are quantitatively different and have different implications for different sectors.
-For example, the quantity response of "Electricity, Gas, and Water Supply" (sector 17) in response to a price shock in mining is around 0.73% but increases to 0.88% with the same sized shock to the base metals price (see Figure B20).
+For example, the quantity response of electricity, gas, and water supply (sector 17) in response to a price shock in mining is around 0.43% but increases to 0.53% with the same sized shock to the base metals price (see Figure B21).
 Again, this underscores the quantitative importance of network linkages: even though sectors have roughly the same size, their aggregate and cross-sectional implications can quantitatively differ.

-The second exercise considers a sector that has a similar network-adjusted labor share as that of the mining sector and a smaller size.
-To that end, we picked the "Wood and Products of Wood and Cork" sector, which exhibits a network-adjusted labor share that is about the same as the mining sector.
+The second exercise considers a sector with a similar network-adjusted labor share as the mining sector and a smaller size.
+To that end, we picked the wood and cork sector, which exhibits a network-adjusted labor share about the same as the mining sector.
 The size of this sector, however, is around 1.3% of GDP.
 These two sectors provide a nice balance of examples of the forces at play.
-The results in Figure B12 show that the aggregate effects of a price shock to the "Wood and Cork" sector are similar to the effects of a shock to the mining sector.
-Figure B11 plots the dynamic of other aggregate variables when shocking the wood price.
-In contrast to the case of base metals, the responses of trade balance, consumption, and the current account are qualitatively and quantitatively similar when we shock the wood price.
-This suggests that what matters for aggregate outcomes is the network-adjusted labor share of the shocked
+The results in Figure B13 show that the aggregate effects of a price shock to the wood and cork sector are similar to the effects of a shock to the mining sector.
+Figure B12 plots the dynamic of other aggregate variables when shocking the wood and cork sector price.
+In contrast to the case of base metals, the responses of trade balance, consumption, and the current account are qualitatively and quantitatively similar when we shock the wood and cork sector price.
+This suggests that what matters for aggregate outcomes is the network-adjusted labor share of the shocked sector and not its size.